EddieJIV/osticket-prereqs/README.md

 ## Congratulations!
 You have sucessfully installed osTicket!
 This effectively concludes the installation of osTicket lab.
- - Take note of the two links circled above:
+ - Take note of the two links circled above for the subsequest labs:
    - [Your help desk login page](http://localhost/osTicket/scp/login.php)
    - [End Users osTicket](http://localhost/osTicket/)

+## Conclusion

+Most companies use some form of a ticketing system in their every day operations.
+This project gave me the opportunity to experince a sample of what all is required to simply load a web page you might use at work.
 We are going to use those links in the subsequent labs to follow now that we have sucessfully set-up, and installed osTicket on our Virtual Machiene.
 The journey doesn't end here—it's just the beginning of delivering exceptional support experiences!